lazzarello/aws-cost-explorer-report/README.md

 Docker (optional for building the lambda python package with updated https://pypi.python.org/ third-party libraries)

 ## Easy Deploy (us-east-1 only)
 If you do not need to modify the code, just deploy the included easy_deploy.yaml using AWS Cloudformation via the console.
+If you are in a region other than us-east-1 you must do all of the following, including building a custom Lambda layer.

 ## Deploying (SAM / Script)
 Update the values in deploy.sh for your AWS account details.